-CAUTION: Ensure the array's $V{oc}$ is kept below the Max PV Input Voltage level under any condition.
-Voltage above this level has a high probably of causing damage to the PT-100.
+CAUTION: Under any condition, ensure the array's V{OC} is kept below the Max PV Input Voltage level.
+PV voltage at or above this level has a high probably of causing damage to the PT-100.

 2.5.2 Determining the Maximum PV Array Voltage